therkildsen-lab/genomic-data-analysis/README.md

 1 > path/output_logfile.nohup &
 ```

 The covariance matrix can be used as input for the [individual_pca_functions.R](https://github.com/therkildsen-lab/genomic-data-analysis/blob/master/scripts/individual_pca_functions.R) R script to create and plot a PCA.
-The input parameters for the 'PCA' function are described in the R script.
-This script can then also be used to perform a discriminant analysis of principal components (DAPC) on the PC scores using the 'DAPC' function.
+The input parameters for the `PCA()` function are described in the R script.
+This script can then also be used to perform a discriminant analysis of principal components (DAPC) on the PC scores using the `DAPC()` function.

 2. PCoA

-The [individual_pca_functions.R](https://github.com/therkildsen-lab/genomic-data-analysis/blob/master/scripts/individual_pca_functions.R) R script can also be used to perform a prinicpal coordinate analysis (PCoA) based on a genetic distance matrix, which can be obtained e.g. with [ngsDist](https://github.com/fgvieira/ngsDist).
-The analysis is performed using the 'PCoA' function as described in the R script.
+The [individual_pca_functions.R](https://github.com/therkildsen-lab/genomic-data-analysis/blob/master/scripts/individual_pca_functions.R) R script can also be used to perform a prinicpal coordinate analysis (PCoA) based on a genetic distance matrix, which can be generated in the SNP calling step with a `.ibsMat` suffix.
+This distance matrix can also be obtained e.g. with [ngsDist](https://github.com/fgvieira/ngsDist).
+PCoA can then be performed using the `PCoA()` function as described in the R script.

 ## Fst